btschwertfeger/kraken-infinity-grid/doc/need2knows.rst

 Hidden tax benefits
 -------------------

 ..
-WARNING:: This is not financial advice.
+WARNING:: This is no financial advice.
 The authors of this software are not
              tax advisors.
 The following scenario may not apply universally.
              Users should conduct their own research.